2025 FIFA Club World Cup: Ticket prices and attendance

 Ticket prices for the 2025 FIFA Club World Cup attracted early scrutiny from some fans, who noted that certain final seats were listed at over US$2,200 due to dynamic pricing models, although FIFA later adjusted prices in February 2025, lowering them to around US$140 for the semifinals and US$300 for the final to make the tournament more accessible.
 A 10 percent cancellation fee applied to exchanges also drew attention, but the overall response to the tournament was positive.
 The opening fixture between Al Ahly and Inter Miami saw strong turnout following final-week promotional campaigns, and FIFA reported over 60,000 spectators in attendance, with strong international broadcast figures.
 By early July, FIFA had recorded over 2 million tickets sold and average attendance of approximately 36,000 per match, a figure comparable to several leading European domestic leagues.
 While 14 matches attracted smaller crowds of under 20,000, mostly at MLS venues, 11 fixtures surpassed 90 percent capacity, including six at Hard Rock Stadium.
-Supporters from South America, Africa and Asia were especially prominent throughout the tournament, although a match involving Wydad AC and Juventus saw minor incidents involving smoke bombs and one arrest.
+Supporters from South America, Africa and Asia were especially prominent throughout the tournament, although a match involving Wydad and Juventus saw minor incidents involving smoke bombs and one arrest.

 Selection of Inter Miami CF

 As with previous editions of the FIFA Club World Cup, the expanded 2025 format allocated a slot for the host nation.
 This slot had traditionally been filled by the domestic league champion of the host country.
 In the United States, the champion of Major League Soccer is determined through the MLS Cup playoffs, rather than regular season performance, and for the 2024 season, that playoff had not yet concluded at the time FIFA needed to confirm its selection.
 During the mid-season 2024 MLS All-Star Game, MLS Commissioner Don Garber stated that the slot could be awarded to the 2024 MLS Supporters' Shield winner, the MLS Cup 2024 winner, or via a playoff between the two.
-On October 19, 2024, FIFA announced that Inter Miami CF would represent the host nation as winners of the Supporters' Shield, awarding the slot before the start of the 2024 MLS Cup playoffs and after Inter Miami had already secured the Shield.
+On October 19, 2024, FIFA announced that Inter Miami would represent the host nation as winners of the Supporters' Shield, awarding the slot before the start of the 2024 MLS Cup playoffs and after Inter Miami had already secured the Shield.
 FIFA stated that this decision aligned with past precedent, where clubs that won silverware in a league-style format were prioritised for the host slot, and that the announcement had been delayed due to procedural timelines for confirming regulations.
 Although the decision drew scrutiny from some sections of the media and fanbase, particularly regarding its timing and the involvement of Lionel Messi, others viewed it as a practical resolution in keeping with the tournament's structure and historical practice.
-Inter Miami were later eliminated from the playoffs by Atlanta United FC in the first round on November 10, but head coach Gerardo Martino defended the club's inclusion on the grounds that the Supporters' Shield constituted a valid and recognised form of domestic achievement.
+Inter Miami were later eliminated from the playoffs by Atlanta United in the first round on November 10, but head coach Gerardo Martino defended the club's inclusion on the grounds that the Supporters' Shield constituted a valid and recognised form of domestic achievement.